atsuyaide/lily/README.md

 conda activate "$Env:USERPROFILE\miniconda3"
 ```

-After restarting `cinit` or Lily, Python and `conda` commands will be available.
+Execute `cinit` or restart Lily, Python and `conda` commands will be available.

 **git, grep, awk, etc. will be available**.